brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 14 &mdash; The Gibbs Sampling Algorithm &mdash; Exam 3

 * Tuesday, Dec.
-10 &mdash; Our subject is Gibbs Sampling (the GS in BUGS), and I am *not* going to have you look at Donovan and Mickey Chapter 16, because they have obscured what is laughably simple &mdash; Instead, in class we'll go through my [Monte Carlo Methods - Why Do They Work? - Part III](./resources/MonteCarloMethodsWhyDoTheyWork-III.nb.pdf) (CURRENTLY A WORK IN PROGRESS) &mdash; More directions for Tuesday will be in the [Assignment for Tuesday - FORTHCOMING](./assignments/AssignmentFor2024-12-10.nb.pdf)
+10 &mdash; Our subject is Gibbs Sampling (the GS in BUGS), and I am *not* going to have you look at Donovan and Mickey Chapter 16, because they have obscured what is laughably simple &mdash; Instead, in class we'll go through my [Monte Carlo Methods - Why Do They Work? - Part III](./resources/MonteCarloMethodsWhyDoTheyWork-III.nb.pdf) (PRETTY FAR ALONG, BUT AS YET A WORK IN PROGRESS) &mdash; More preparation for Tuesday will be in the [Assignment for Tuesday - NOT EVEN STARTED](./assignments/AssignmentFor2024-12-10.nb.pdf)
 * Friday, Dec.
 13 &mdash; Exam 3

-### Week 15 &mdash; A Realistic Application of Gibbs Sampling
+### Week 15 &mdash; A Case Study of Gibbs Sampling

 * Tuesday, Dec.
-17 &mdash; The Hepatitis B vaccination study
+17 &mdash; We will work through my [Monte Carlo Methods Case Study](./resources/MonteCarloMethodsCaseStudy.nb.pdf) (CURRENTLY A WORK IN PROGRESS)

 <img src="./resources/MarkovChain.png" alt="Markov Chain" width="60%">